Author: Dr. Athanasios Pallis

 3. Regulatory, Institutional and Geography Entry Barriers

 Regulatory and institutional entry barriers might make entry into a market costly, time-consuming, or impossible.
 In a substantial number of ports, policy-makers or port authorities effectively limit the number of terminal-operating companies, towage companies, and other port-service providers.
 Sometimes these limits are set by explicit entry criteria that effectively limit the number of competitors.
-In other cases, the port authority or some other relevant policy-maker decides about an entry based on its interpretation of the rules, such as compliance with local, national, and international environmental requirements and the development policy of the port.
+In other cases, the port authority or some other relevant policy-maker decides about an entry based on its interpretation of the rules, such as those regarding compliance with local, national, and international environmental requirements and the development policy of the port.

 In some cases, not only do port authorities grant authorizations, but they also provide port services.
 This provision presents fundamental obstacles to market openness.
 Furthermore, in a situation where the state in one of its various forms (national, regional, local) owns a port-service provider, this operator enjoys an implicit state guarantee: the state would not allow a state-owned operator to go bankrupt.
 This situation is a deterrent to new entry, as the state-owned operator can potentially engage in predatory pricing: that is, set prices below cost to remove competitors from the market.